lynchdean/pizzapool/README.md

  - Provided Revolut details for each of the orders, and a WhatsApp contact for those who need a reminder to pay their share.
  - 10 full orders made.
 80 slices deleivered, 58 of those distributed to different people with the help of the app.
  - A noticibly shorter queue in the restaurant, meaning those who weren't fortunate enough to use the app to claim a slice also benefitted by having to wait less time to make an order.

-** Pizzapool has been used ever since for each of the Mild Activity Wednesday Social events!
-Some stats will be shared once the Wednesday Socials finsh up for the year **
+**Pizzapool has been used ever since for each of the Mild Activity Wednesday Social events!
+Some stats will be shared once the Wednesday Socials finsh up for the year.**